 If you’re starting out with drones and deciding what your classroom needs, we recommend you head over to our Ultimate Guide to Buying a Drone for Your School.
 This guide outlines everything from whether drones are right for your school, to what size drone is right for your classroom needs.

-This blog covers the three levels (by weight and therefore risk) of drones we recommend for schools.
+This article covers the three levels (by weight and therefore risk) of drones we recommend for schools.

 There are three levels of drones we are going to discuss and recommend for schools, depending on what you are wanting to achieve.
-They are defined by weight, and in this blog we are using the Australian CASA definitions.
+They are defined by weight, and in this article we are using the Australian CASA definitions.

 - Very Small – 250.01g – 2kg

 Microdrone sub 100g

-Microdrones that are under 100gm are great for schools that are just getting started, as they are cheap and the risk profile is relatively low.
-These are best for students who have never flown before and schools wanting a great entry-level drone for block and line based coding.
+Microdrones that are under 100g are great for schools that are just getting started, as they are cheap and the risk profile is relatively low.
+These are best for students who have never flown before and schools wanting a great entry-level drone for block and line-based coding.

 We recommend around one microdrone (sub 100gm) per three students.
 If you as a teacher are just getting started, then starting with no more than five drones flying at once is probably enough to keep your stress levels in check!
 We comfortably fly with 10 microdrones in the air at once, with up to 30 students.

 These drones are flown indoors, and flying them outdoors presents some challenges due to their weight.
 In a little breeze they tend to drift, and with visual positioning sensors only and not GPS, they can’t ‘return to home’.

 We have had students in Year 1 successfully flying sub 100gm microdrones.
 Young students can use them, but the younger they are, the more space they need to fly as their hand-eye coordination isn’t well advanced.
 And expect more crashes!

-There are so many microdrones on the market, but a lot of them are designed for hobbyists or drone racing, not educational use.
+There are so many microdrones on the market, but many of them are designed for hobbyists or drone racing, not educational.